-Vouchers, double entry cards and statement cards should be filled out PRIOR to bringing items for judging the Friday of the fair.
-Double entry cards should be securely attached to the exhibit.
+Vouchers, double entry cards and the universal evaluation sheets should be filled out PRIOR to bringing items for judging the Friday of the fair.

+- Double entry cards should be securely attached to the exhibit. - Refer to each section on how to fill out the universal evaluation sheet.